 F. M. Sanger Davies fonds. — 1939-1955. — 3 photographs. — 5 artistic drawings.

 Florian Morgan Sanger-Davies was born in Florence, Italy in 1896, the son of Reverend and Mrs. Joseph Sanger-Davies.
 He was schooled in England and served as a lieutenant during World War I. He was seriously wounded and decorated for bravery.
 In May 1921, Morgan emigrated to Canada, studied agriculture at the Vermilian School of Agriculture, and purchased a farm north of Grande Prairie.
 On March 17, 1927, he married Mabel Edith Bridel of Lewes, England, the daughter of H. F. Bridel, at Hove, England.
-Morgan presumably returned to the farm near Grande Prairie after their marriage.
+Morgan returned to the farm near Grande Prairie accompanied by his bride.
 In 1929, the marriage was annulled.
 Mabel appears in later records as living in England and died in September 1983.

 Joyce Marian Astley Cave-Browne was born July 2, 1907 in Southwold, Suffolk, England, the daughter of William Charles Cave-Browne and Maude Alice Jones.
 Joyce was raised partially in India and partially in England.
 In 1922, Joyce immigrated to the Wembley area with her mother and sister, Selina (later Sela Watts).
 In 1928, Joyce returned to England, becoming an actress.
 On her return to Grande Prairie in 1933, she operated a circulating library in the Wembley community.
 She also attended the Grande Prairie Business College.